jryzkns/Loss/README.md

 - `Angle` determines how much each call will turn, it is in DEGREES.
 - `Linesize` is how long each line is going to be.
 Beware that these drawings can become big really quickly, so use a small value when testing!
 ### drawing
-- render() is the drawing call to make. `love.graphics.translate()` to the point where you want to begin then call render.
+- L:render() is the drawing call to make. `love.graphics.translate()` to the point where you want to begin then call render.
-- the parameters are passed in in this order: `render(path,size,angle,iteration,rules)`
+- the parameters are passed in in this order: `L:render(path,size,angle,iteration,rules)`

 ## a note on usage
 - rendering L system constructs can take up to over 100 calls easily, which is very expensive if it is called on every flip.